ErpNetDocs/tech/modules/logistics/wms/wms-worker/orders/scanning.md

 ## Multiple scans

-To scan a product multiple times, input the desired quantity into the **Scan** field.
+To scan a product multiple times, input the quantity into the **Scan** field and tap the **blue arrow** button, while on the line.

-You can optionally include a multiplication "*" operator, and then click or tap the **blue arrow** button.
+You can optionally include the multiplication operator "*".

 ![picture](pictures/scan_multiple_12_02.png)